F. N. Souza

 Francisco Victor Newton de Souza (12 April 1924 – 28 March 2002), better known as F. N. Souza, was an Indian artist of modern Indian painting, and a founding member of the Bombay Progressive Artists' Group.
 His style exhibited both decadence and primitivism.

 Early life and education

 Francisco Victor Newton de Souza was born to Goan Catholic parents in the village of Saligão, Portuguese Goa.
 After his father and then his elder sister died, he and his mother moved to Bombay, British India, in 1929.
-Souza's mother remarried, and his half-brother was the painter Lancelot Ribeiro.
+His father's death from pneumonia when Souza was only three months old instilled a lifelong sense of abandonment that, according to his son Francis Patrick Souza, deeply influenced the illusory and emotional nature of his later art.
+Souza's mother Lilia remarried, and his half-brother was the painter Lancelot Ribeiro.

 Souza attended St. Xavier's College in Bombay, but he was expelled in 1939 for drawing obscene graffiti in the restrooms.

 He then studied at the Sir J. J. School of Art in Bombay but was also expelled from that school in 1945, because of pulling down the Union Jack flag during a school ceremony and participating in the Quit India Movement.

 Souza joined the Communist Party of India soon after, and co-founded the Bombay Progressive Artists' Group in 1947.